Find Affordable College Courses

 Princeton, NJ

-Our 2023 rankings named Princeton University the best school in New Jersey for social sciences students.
-Located in the city of Princeton, Princeton is a private not-for-profit college with a moderately-sized student population.
+Our analysis found Princeton University to be the best school for social sciences students who want to pursue a degree in New Jersey.
+Located in the small city of Princeton, Princeton is a private not-for-profit college with a moderately-sized student population.

 On average, social sciences graduates from TCNJ take out $24,438 in student loans while working on their degree.